Schpser/holbertonschool-hbnb/part1/Task_0/architecture_notes.md

 ## :bulb: Architecture Rationale

-- **Séparation of Concerns** : Each layer has a distinct responsibility
+- **Separation of Concerns** : Each layer has a distinct responsibility
 - **Maintainability** : Modular design for easier updates and debugging
 - **Testability** : Independent layers facilitate unit testing
 - **Scalability** : Scalable architecture to accommodate future growth